Benjamin-Aw-93/Benjamin-Aw-93.github.io/_pages/about.md

   image: "/images/About_me.png"
 ---

 Welcome to my site.
-I will be using this platform as a way to document my learnings over the years.
+I will be using this platform as a way to document my learnings.

 You can view my CV [here](https://benjamin-aw-93.github.io/CV/).